timothyckl/Task-Manager/README.md

 Select the second option, "Connect your application":
 ![image](https://user-images.githubusercontent.com/89766111/140299447-4fdf4b0a-5e72-4bd3-ad02-a2ebdc9beb52.png)

-Copy the connecttion string and paste it in a new `.env` file within your repository:
+Copy the connection string and paste it in a new `.env` file within your repository:
 ```
 # .env file